Vattenfall Clashindarroch Wind Farm Community Fund

 - There is evidence that the facility is vital for community activity in the short, medium and longer-term

-The Panel has adopted a policy on funding community defibrillators.
-If you intend to make an application for such an item, please contact the Community Fund Co-ordinator in the first instance.
+The panel has adopted a policy on funding community defibrillators.
+If you intend to apply for such an item, please contact the Community Funds Manager in the first instance.

 How to apply

-For small and standard grants and COVID grants complete the online application form.
+For grant from the main fund please complete the online application form.
 Completed applications and supporting documents must be received by the application deadline.

 For Volunteer Development Bursaries complete the application form here.